swapnilnakate7/sn-calendar/projects/sn-calendar-lib/README.md

 Updated to Angular v16

+## Update 8 Nov, 2023 - Updated to Angular 17

+Updated to Angular v17

 ## Using into your Angular Application

 - run `npm i sn-calendar` into your project root directory.